Any Question? Email Us

 Along the trekking route, you will find teahouses and lodges where you can stay overnight.
 The cost of accommodation can vary depending on the location and services provided.
 On average, you can expect to spend around $15 to $30 USD per night for a basic room.
 Keep in mind that prices can increase at higher altitudes.

-During the Everest Base Camp (EBC) Trek, will get such type of following accommodation
+During the Everest Base Camp (EBC) Trek, you will get the following type of accommodation

 Accommodation Type Cost for each person in Kathmandu Cost in Mountains